Solitary or in small groups on fallen twigs, leaves, coniferous needles,

 stipe springing from a setose basal disc; the

 cheilocystidia are different, and the spores are non-amyloid.
-The closest species is probably M. tenuispinosa J. Favre.
-It differs in having a cap densely covered with small spines, cheilocystidia with narrower excrescences, and very conspicuous clusters of pileal spinules springing from the hyphae of the pileipellis.
+The closest species is probably M. tenuispinosa.
+It differs in having a cap densely covered with more prominent spines, cheilocystidia with narrower excrescences, and very conspicuous clusters of pileal spinules springing from the hyphae of the pileipellis.

 Microphotos of the hyphae of the pileipellis 1